swork/cqmodels/README.md

    supports.
 I'm using it to make a heavy table for the 3D printer that will be printing it (beforehand, weird).

+ * dolly_roller rides on a 1" aluminum tube across the two rails of the Nethercott dolly.